Can los angeles have a tsunami?

-For example, a 1.3-foot tsunami wave was recorded north of Los Angeles in Port San Luis on Thursday afternoon.
-In their work, researchers discovered that an earthquake in that same location could cause damaging 4-foot waves to reach the port of Los Angeles.
-According to the National Oceanic and Atmospheric Administration, 42 of the 150 occurred in Los Angeles County.
-Los Angeles County residents and business owners, including people with disabilities and others with functional and access needs, can call 211 Los Angeles County for information on emergency preparedness and other referral services.
+Research has shown that an earthquake in the same location could cause damaging 4-foot waves to reach the port of Los Angeles.
+The National Oceanic and Atmospheric Administration (NOAA) reports that 42 of the 150 tsunamis that have occurred in the United States have been in Los Angeles County.
+Residents and business owners in the area, including those with disabilities and other functional and access needs, can call 211 Los Angeles County for information on emergency preparedness and other referral services.

 Lester Linch